ok-at-github/Apache-Royale-Try-it-now/README.md

 So we have implement some logic that takes care of removing all these directories.

 A more matured version should place users in the position to create, edit and share Royale code/projects.
+We also want to send the compiler log in real time back to the client by e.g. using sockets.